-Gopal Madabhushi is interested in taking PhD students.
+Gopal Madabhushi is accepting applications for PhD students.

 Gopal Madabhushi is available for consultancy.

 Cambridge , Cambs CB3 0EL

 Professor Gopal Madabhushi leads a research group on geotechnical earthquake engineering.
 Professor Madabhushi has wide-ranging interests in this field from post earthquake field investigations to experimental and numerical investigations of liquefaction induced failure mechanisms of civil engineering structures.
 He served as the chairman of EEFIT (Earthquake Engineering Field Investigation Team) that operates under the auspices of Institution of Structural Engineers, London and continues as the member of the Missions Expert Group (MEG).
 He is a member of the Research and Education sub-committee of SECED.
 He is also a member of the Technical Committee TC2 of ISSMGE and heads the sub-committee on Teaching Resources.
 He is the Associate Editor of the Journal of Geotechnical Earthquake Engineering and serves as the Editorial Board member of Geo-mechanics Engineering (GAE) Journal.
 Professor Madabhushi’s research has been funded by EPSRC, EU, NSF USA, Newton Trust, Santa Clara University, USA, Mott MacDonald, UK, Shimizu Corporation, Japan.